 January 11, 12, 13, 17, 18, 19, 20, 2019

 An American classic by the author known as “The Playwright of the Midwest.”
 In the middle of a howling snowstorm, a bus out of Kansas City pulls up at a cheerful roadside diner.
-All roads are blocked, and four or five weary travelers are going to have to hole up there until morning.
-Cherie, a nightclub chanteuse in a seedy fur-trimmed jacket, is the passenger with the most to worry about.
+All roads are blocked, and a few weary travelers are going to have to hole up there until morning.
+Cherie, a nightclub chanteuse, is the passenger with the most to worry about.
 She's pursued by a young cowboy with a ranch of his own and the romantic methods of an unusually headstrong bull.

 August Wilson's Fences